dieg00tfb/dieg00tfb/README.md

 # 💫 About Me:
-- I am currently a second-year computer science student at Louisianan Tech University, passionate about exploring and expanding my knowledge in machine learning and building impactful applications that make a difference.<br>🚀What I am up to<br>Exploring Machine Learning using scikit-learn<br>Building an AI model for a hearing aid that automatically adjusts the volume based on the surrounding noise<br>🌐 Connect with me<br>
+- I am currently a second-year computer science student at Louisianan Tech University, passionate about exploring and expanding my knowledge in machine learning and building impactful applications that make a difference.<be>

+#🚀What I am up to<br>Exploring Machine Learning using scikit-learn<br>Building an AI model for a hearing aid that automatically adjusts the volume based on the surrounding noise<be>

+#🌐 Connect with me<br>

 # 💻 Tech Stack: